Symbol

 “I know that I know.”

-Geometry transcends culture, language and interpretation.
+Geometry transcends culture, language and bias.
 Every drawn symbol—an ankh, cross or winged disc—carries cultural layers.
 But a circle?
 A hexagon?
 A triangle?
 These existed long before humans and remain identical everywhere in the universe.
 A hydrogen atom arranges itself using geometry.
 Planetary orbits follow geometry.
 Crystals, flowers, sound waves, cells and galaxies—all are geometric before they are anything else.
 Thus geometry is symbolic truth untouched by human opinion:

 • unity → circle